Skyscanner/backpack-android/CONTRIBUTING.md

 For `Compose` components use the `composed` function to wrap your component - this will generate the snapshot.

 By default snapshot tests run on 4 variants - default, dark mode, RTL and themed (skipped for compose).
 In some cases you may want to only run a snapshot test on some variants - for example if a component has many different states without layout changes you may want to consider skipping RTL.

-You can do this by adding the `assumeVariant(BpkTestVariant.Default, BpkTestVariant.DarkMode)` function with the desired variants.
+You can do this by adding the `@Variant(BpkTestVariant.Default, BpkTestVariant.DarkMode)` annotation to either the test class (applies to all tests in class) or function with the desired variants.
-**IMPORTANT**: Make sure this is called _before_ the test activity is run to avoid unnecessary delay.
-In a view test make it the first line of your test.
-In a compose test call it before the `composed` function, rather than inside it.

 #### Verifying changes
 After adding new snapshot tests or making UI changes, run